puppeteer/puppeteer/docs/api/puppeteer.page.waitforfunction.md

 ## Example 2

-To pass arguments from node.js to the predicate of [Page.waitForFunction()](./puppeteer.page.waitforfunction.md) function:
+Arguments can be passed from Node.js to `pageFunction`:

 ```ts
 const selector = '.foo';